 Signs and Symptoms of Infantile Spasms

 The obvious symptoms of the condition are seizures and spasms.
 They can both be mild or forceful and last only a few seconds while they appear in clusters.
 The short spasms follow one after the other with a few seconds of break between them.
-A mild seizure might look like the baby suddenly nods its head or jerk their hands or legs abnormally.
+A mild seizure might look like the baby suddenly nods its head or jerk its hands or legs abnormally.
 A stronger seizure could make them stiff and curl by bringing their knees toward the chest or fling their arms out violently.
 Some seizures can affect only one side of the body and you may also notice the baby cries before or after a seizure.

 - Positive myoclonus, where the muscles suddenly tense up.